MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-update-orchestration.md

 > * Autoupgrade requires version 1.3.0 or later of the Fleet Azure CLI extension.
 >
 > * Autoupgrade only updates to GA versions of Kubernetes and doesn't update to preview versions.
 >
+> * If a cluster has no defined planned maintenance window it will be upgraded immediately when the update run reaches the cluster.
+>
 > * Autoupgrade requires the cluster's Kubernetes version to be within the [AKS support window][supported-kubernetes-versions].
 >